Which tampons are safe, in 2025? 6 brands who’ve come out as lead and glyphosate-free

 TOTM

 Sold in Boots, Tesco, and via their website, TOTM is a UK brand that has built its entire identity around clean, ethical period care.
+Read their recent statement on heavy metals, for specific concerns around lead.

 Their tampons are made with GOTS-certified organic cotton and are free from synthetic fibres, chlorine, dyes, fragrance, and pesticides.
 They came out this week on Insta emphasising,